flutter/website/src/perf/isolates.md

 - [`ReceivePort`][] and [`SendPort`][]
 - [`send()`][] method

-When you use `Isolate.run` method, the new isolate immediately shuts down after it returns a single message to the main isolate.
+When you use the `Isolate.run` method, the new isolate immediately shuts down after it returns a single message to the main isolate.
 Sometimes, you'll need isolates that are long lived,